- Isamu Noguchi

 - Akari & Shop

-The Sculptor and the Ashtray was inspired by an unpublished article written around 1944 by Mary Mix (Foley), an architecture and design writer at George Nelson’s Architectural Forum.
+The Sculptor and the Ashtray was inspired by an unpublished article written around 1944 by Mary Mix (Foley), an architecture and design writer who worked with George Nelson, then an editor at Architectural Forum and Fortune.
 It chronicles Noguchi’s efforts to design the perfect ashtray.
 Mix noted that this “commonplace gadget” was made and used across the full spectrum of material culture, from tacky novelty items and marketing swag designed by unknown “hacks” to solid-gold objets d’art conceived by the great artisans of the day for the coffee tables of monarchs.

 Mix’s article documents Noguchi’s creation of two families of ashtray concepts.
 The first, handcrafted and biomorphic, was developed through a process of progressive refinement over nine modeled plaster prototypes.
 These are known from Mix’s account, and two images in the article’s layouts show them grouped together.
 Of the ninth iteration, which Noguchi seems to have considered the finished design in that line of thinking, Mix wrote that the ashtray appeared “not as a clever design, but as a natural object which grew inevitably and could be no other way.”